Favourokerri/python-baby_projects/0x01-quiz-program/README.md

 Then displays some questions where the user enters answers if correct user gets a score of 1

-Not quite a perfect project yet, as i git upgrading my learning i will keep on updating the feature's of this programs by making it more interactive, more user friendly and add a timer ⏳ also
+Not quite a perfect project yet, as i keep upgrading my learning i will keep on updating the feature's of this programs by making it more interactive, more user friendly and add a timer ⏳ also